-It can be tough to get started on your website and get it online.
+It can be tough to get started on your coaching website.

-A lot is going on, from tech to content, to visuals and branding — you’ll go cross-eyed, freeze in place, or collapse from mental exhaustion.
+There’s a lot is going on, from tech to content, to visuals and branding — you’ll go cross-eyed, freeze in place, or collapse from mental exhaustion.
 Also, the amount of information and the number of tools you can use is staggering.

-I know the frustrating feeling when I first started designing websites around the turn of the century, 2000.
+I know this “failure to launch” frustration first-hand when I started designing my website around the turn of the century, 2000.

-I’d overthink, overdesign, overly add functionality, and overly obsess about my wording.
-I thought my brain was going to explode — or implode — it hurt.
+I’d overthink, overdesign, overdo the tech, and over-obsess about wording.
+At points, I thought my brain was going to explode.

 - It was hard to stay focused as ideas would come in a flurry.

-- It was easy to keep clicking away at technology with minimal progress.
+- It was easy to keep clicking away at technology with no real progress.

-- It was crazy how much time you can spend looking for the perfect image.
+- It was crazy how much time you can spend just looking for the right image.

-But, I’ll tell you, you’ve got to keep steady progress and “launch” if you’re ever going to succeed as a coach.
+But, I’ll tell you, you’ve got to keep steady progress and launch it if you’re ever going to succeed as a coach.
 Three three tips below will help.

-Furthermore, your biz dreams are at stake here too.
-You owe it to yourself to walk the talk and pursue your goals.
+Your biz dreams are at stake.
+You owe it to yourself to walk the talk and pursue your important goals.
 Messing around with your website for months to years (I’ve seen it) is no way to go.
 So, find your simple solution to get it up and get it out there.Kenn Motivation

-And so, in this article, take heed of these three keys below — they are the reasons why my students and book-buyers launch in as fast as two weeks — and not with one of those crappy overnight sites, but a real powerhouse marketing machine.
+And so, in this article, take heed of these three keys to getting started right — these have helped students and book-buyers launch in as fast as two weeks — and not as those crappy overnight sites, but a real powerhouse marketing machines.

 Let’s dive in and get your website project started on the right foot.